Shakir Mohamed

 Deep Learning Indaba is one of Mohamed's most visible institutional contributions.
 The organization says its mission is to strengthen machine learning and artificial intelligence in Africa, with the goal that Africans become active shapers and owners of AI advances rather than observers or receivers.

-TIME reported that Mohamed co-founded Deep Learning Indaba in 2017 after noticing the scarcity of researchers from Africa in machine-learning spaces.
-The Indaba has grown from an annual conference into a wider ecosystem of local IndabaX events, mentorship, awards, research showcases, and volunteer leadership.
+Public profiles identify Mohamed as a Deep Learning Indaba co-founder, and the Indaba has grown from an annual conference into a wider ecosystem of local IndabaX events, mentorship, awards, research showcases, year-round opportunities, and volunteer leadership.

 The deeper importance is infrastructural.
 AI capacity is not only a matter of model access.
 It includes teaching, peer networks, travel support, local research questions, publication pathways, leadership experience, and institutions that let people participate without leaving their region or abandoning local priorities.